recommendations and links to guides:

 • For assistance and guidance on using HTM Moodle and other learning environments, contact the E-Learning Center at eope@tlu.ee

-How to Order/Reuse/Delete a Course in HTM Moodle?
+How to Order/Reuse/Delete a Course in Moodle?

 • Courses can be reused in the new academic year, but previous year's students must be removed to avoid notifications about new ongoing courses.
 Guide for course reuse.